EU

 Determining the benefit period is a two-step process:

-1) first the total number of days elapsed between the start of the first employment contract and the end of the last employment contract in the last 24 months (36 months if you are 53 years or older) are counted.
+In this reference period, they are looking for the first day you were under an employment contract and then they will calculate the total number of days elapsed between the start of the first employment contract and the end of the last employment contract.

 Since 1 february 2023, the duration of unemployment benefits also depending on the labour market situation.